AlexandrosPol/AlexandrosPol.github.io/README.md

-# Data Scientist and Machine Learning Specialist
+# Data Scientist and Machine Learning Engineer

 ## Professional Summary

-Data Scientist and Machine Learning Specialist with expertise in tech-sales, logistics, finance, and quantitative analysis.
+Data Scientist and Machine Learning Engineer with expertise in tech-sales, logistics, finance, and quantitative analysis.
 Currently pursuing a Master’s in Data Science and Machine
 Learning.
 Certified Azure Data Scientist Associate.
 Skilled in Python, R, SQL, Microsoft Azure, Tableau, mathematics and statistics.
 Experienced in data visualization and analysis to drive business decisions.
 Developed ML clustering projects for e-commerce customer segmentation and personal deep learning projects on Kaggle for image classification and computer vision.